vinylsoap/game_web/README.md

 ## To-do
 - Adapt to devices of all sizes.
 - Add more games to the list.
+- Add pagination to the games and infinite scrolling to the comments
 - Add the ability to search by title.
+- Rewrite with typescript